 At Bread 41 everything we bake, make or sell, embodies our passion for traditional methods.
 We make organic bread and pastries, and our breads are hand-crafted, baked daily in the early hours of the morning with sourced organic flours.
 Our bakery is home to a small team of very committed people who love what they do.
+Pop by the hatch or order online in advance.

 Flour, water, salt and lots of time

 Our breads are a labour of love and time.
-Our recipes are traditional century- old recipes using natural ingredients with locally sourced organic flour, which soon enough will be milled on site at our bakery, Bread 41.
+Our recipes are traditional century- old recipes using natural ingredients with locally sourced organic flour, some of which is milled on site at our bakery, Bread 41.
 All of our loaves are borne of 100% sourdough starters.
 This means they are leavened entirely from wild yeast and bacteria starter doughs which we work on daily.
 Given the slow fermentation process, our breads can take up to 48 hours to make from start to finish.
 This process ensures that the breads are more easily digestible and much better for your body.
 We try to make some of the most delicious breads in Dublin and we invite you to come down and find out for yourselves.
 Our head baker is Eoin Cluskey.
 Swapping fine dining for baking, Eoin followed in his Nana’s footsteps.
 Along with the support of a passionate team of bakers, he has developed a fantastic range of great breads.

 Real Bread & Beautiful Grain